How to Apply - Health Care & Legal Interpreting Programs

 A 3-step testing process will measure English and Spanish skills.

 Students must receive a letter from the program chair before going to Testing Services for all testing.

 Step 1 - All exams are to be taken at JCCC Testing Services, 3rd floor of the Student Center building.
 A candidate must have a JCCC student ID number in order to test in Testing Services.
 No testing during finals week.
 Visit the Assessment Test Study Guides page.

-Minimum qualifying COMPASS test scores, qualifying ACT scores or completion of Composition I with a grade of C or better.
+Minimum qualifying ACCUPLACER test scores, qualifying ACT scores or completion of Composition I with a grade of C or better.

 - Spanish Placement – minimum test score of 500 and preferred score of 640 or higher on the reading exam

 - Spanish Short Exam Essay – minimum score of 80%.
 Students will demonstrate their ability to communicate in Spanish.
 A scoring grid created by the HCI/LI supervisor will be used.

 - English Short Exam Essay – minimum score of 80%.
 Students will demonstrate their ability to communicate in English.
 A scoring grid created by the HCI/LI supervisor will be used.